adjust/rport/README.md

 #

+* update README
+* allow dynamic connections to be created
+* configure the max.con param
+* reconnect on max.con driver error

 - improve working with multible databases.
   - connect lazy
   - don't connect all connections at the same time because we'll have to